How the Fed Rate Cuts Impact Your Finances

 Banks use the federal funds rate to determine how much to charge other banks when lending money to meet overnight reserve requirements.

-If you have a loan with a variable interest rate, such as a student loan or adjustable-rate mortgage loan, your interest rate changes regularly based on market conditions.
+In contrast, if you have an adjustable-rate loan, your interest rate changes regularly based on market conditions.
 As a result, you'll likely benefit from each rate reduction with a corresponding decrease in your loan's interest rate.

 How Fed Rate Reductions Impact Savings